VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 Responsibilities of the `Interactor` do not include:

-- Performing fetch requests on its own independent of a `Gateway`.
+- Performing fetch requests on its own independent of `Gateway`'s.

 #### Interactive